nicercode/nicercode.github.io/source/git/why.md

 * Every so often you zip up the whole project directory and save it with the date appended to the filename.

-Most ecologists we have adopted at least one of these techniques for doing version control.
+Most ecologists we know have adopted at least one of these techniques for doing version control.

 In addition, you'll often see people suggesting putting headers like this in your code file: